 “A period of rain along with gusty winds is likely sometime from Friday afternoon into Saturday,” forecasters said.
 “Dry and seasonable conditions return for Halloween Sunday and the start of November.”

 John R. Ellement can be reached at email@example.com.
-Follow him on Twitter @JREbosglobe.
+Follow him @JREbosglobe.
 Martin Finucane can be reached at firstname.lastname@example.org.
 Jeremy C. Fox can be reached at email@example.com.
-Follow him on Twitter @jeremycfox.
+Follow him @jeremycfox.
 Colleen Cronin can be reached at firstname.lastname@example.org.
 Travis Andersen can be reached at email@example.com.
-Follow him on Twitter @TAGlobe.
 Emily Sweeney can be reached at firstname.lastname@example.org.
-Follow her on Twitter @emilysweeney.
-Tonya Alanez can be reached at email@example.com or 617-929-1579.
-Follow her on Twitter @talanez.
+Follow her @emilysweeney and on Instagram @emilysweeney22.
+Tonya Alanez can be reached at email@example.com.
+Follow her @talanez.
 Andrew Brinker can be reached at firstname.lastname@example.org.
-Follow him on Twitter at @andrewnbrinker.
+Follow him @andrewnbrinker.
 Julia Carlin can be reached at email@example.com.
 Jenna Russell can be reached at firstname.lastname@example.org.
 Follow her on Twitter @jrussglobe.
 Shannon Larson can be reached at email@example.com.
-Follow her on Twitter @shannonlarson98.
+Follow her @shannonlarson98.